essic/prez-benchmartdotnet/PITCHME.md

 ---

-### About microbenchmark ...

-> "core routine consists of a relatively small and specific piece of code." <br> Wikipedia

-+++
-So it's about measuring time spent on a particuliar piece of code / method / function under given conditions.
+> Microbenchmarking is about measuring the performance of something "small"

+> It's not about optimization but about solving bottlenecks

 ---

-### Why do we Microbenchmark ?
+### When is it needed ?

 +++
 A code section has been identified as problematic in your application